swarnajeswanth/SplitBill/README.md

   3. Once Project is created , Replace the Src Folder Files with the Above Files
   4. use ' npm start ' in cmd

-NOTE:
-  1. PROJECT ISN'T FINISHED YET .
-AS OF NOW , YOU CAN ADD A FRIEND AND CAN SPLIT BILL WITH HIM  .

   1. For the Starting usuage , go to the APP.js File and replace the  friends ' Use State ' variable  with the below code
   2. const [friends,setFriends]=useState([]);